erikrfunk/PPM_geneticManagementStats/README.md

 Finally, an alternative prefix can be set.
 Otherwise, the prefix will be determined from either the sample list, or if not subsetting, the vcf prefix.

 The `all-stats.sh` script creates a new directory `outputs`, where all final output files get placed.
+See below for a more detailed description of each step included in the script.

 *Usage:*
 ```